jscheel/forms/README.md

 # Forms
+This is a forked version of the node.js form framework by [caolan](http://github.com/caolan)

 Constructing a good form by hand is a lot of work.
 Popular frameworks like Ruby on Rails and Django contain code to make this process less painful.